StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 ![8.Residual+QQPoisson.png](../additional_material/figures/8.Residual+QQPoisson.png)

 The residual histogram and Q-Q plots further confirms that there is a huge difference between the mean and variance of our data (Mean: 3,340, Variance: 3,946,208).
-This breaks the Poisson rule that they should be equal.
-The Q-Q plot shows this where the blue dots peel away from the red line at both ends because the model can't handle the extreme highs and lows of real-world traffic.
+This breaks the Poisson rule which relies on mean being equal to variance.
+The Q-Q plot shows this where the blue dots move away from the red line at both ends because the model can't handle the extreme highs and lows of real-world traffic.

 ### Testing Negative Binomial Regression